De libero arbitrio (Lorenzo Valla): Background

 Lorenzo Valla was an Italian humanist who lived during the 15th century.
 Valla was born in Rome in 1406.
 Valla's family had close ties to the papal curia, putting him in close contact with many established Church figures at an early age.
 Many of these figures were also thinkers who abided by humanist ideologies.
 One such humanist was Melchior Scrivani, who served as a papal secretary.
 Scrivani was also Valla's uncle.
 Lorenzo Valla hoped to one day succeed his uncle, and from early on in his career, he had a desire to leave his impact on the papacy and the Catholic Church.
 Valla faced criticisms from his peers within Rome which eventually forced him to leave for Pavia in 1431.
-Valla taught for three years in Pavia, eventually leaving to serves as a member of Alfonso of Aragon's court.
+Valla taught for three years in Pavia, eventually leaving to serve as a member of Alfonso of Aragon's court.
 Disputes between the Aragones and the papacy, in which Valla played a central role, left Valla with a renewed desire to leave his mark in Rome, even after the Aragonese settled their differences with the papacy.